 42. Principal receipts from the underlying exposures shall be passed to investors via sequential amortisation of the securitisation positions, as determined by the seniority of the securitisation position;

-We note that the post-enforcement PoP, applicable in a post enforcement scenario, contemplates only sequential payments (see items from fifth onwards in Condition 3(b) (Post-Enforcement Priority of Payments)).
+We note that the post-amortisation PoP, applicable in a post amortisation scenario, generally contemplates only sequential payments (see items from fifth onwards in Condition 3(b) (Post-Acceleration Priority of Payments)).